UC Riverside hosts Pepper and UC Davis - WTOP News

 Riverside, California; Thursday, 9 p.m.
 EST

-BOTTOM LINE: UC Davis plays the UC Riverside Highlanders after Elijah Pepper scored 29 points in UC Davis’ 75-63 victory against the Hawaii Rainbow Warriors.
+BOTTOM LINE: UC Davis faces the UC Riverside Highlanders after Elijah Pepper scored 29 points in UC Davis’ 75-63 win against the Hawaii Rainbow Warriors.

-The Highlanders are 6-3 in home games.
-UC Riverside ranks fourth in the Big West in rebounding averaging 33.6 rebounds.
-Lachlan Olbrich leads the Highlanders with 6.0 boards.
+The Highlanders have gone 6-3 in home games.
+UC Riverside is fifth in the Big West with 13.0 assists per game led by Zyon Pullin averaging 4.0.

-The Aggies have gone 7-4 against Big West opponents.
-UC Davis has a 2-4 record in one-possession games.
+The Aggies are 7-4 in Big West play.
+UC Davis is fourth in the Big West with 23.8 defensive rebounds per game led by Pepper averaging 4.6.

-TOP PERFORMERS: Olbrich is averaging 10.6 points and six rebounds for the Highlanders.
-Zyon Pullin is averaging 14.6 points over the last 10 games for UC Riverside.
+TOP PERFORMERS: Pullin is averaging 18.6 points and four assists for the Highlanders.
+Flynn Cameron is averaging 12.4 points over the last 10 games for UC Riverside.

 LAST 10 GAMES: Highlanders: 6-4, averaging 69.5 points, 33.3 rebounds, 12.9 assists, 4.7 steals and 1.9 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 68.2 points per game.